sbrown17/emacs-cheatsheet/README.md

   dired: `M-x dired` dired is a better find file, it opens a file manager in emacs

   end emacs session: `C-x C-c`

+  adjust line length/margin: `C-x f {insert number}` The default should be 70

   ### Buffer Management